Pension need-to-knows

 Then, at retirement, you can draw money from your pension pot or exchange the cash with an insurance company for a regular income until death, called an annuity.

 Since 2015, from the age of 55, you've been able to access your pension plan more flexibly, taking as much or as little cash as you like, whenever you like.
-It's worth noting the Government's said this will rise to age 57 in 2028, so could have an impact on your pension planning.
+This will rise to age 57 from 6 April 2028, so bear this in mind when considering your pension planning.

 But it's important to understand how saving for a pension affects your income.
 Essentially you're giving up disposable income now in exchange for a future pay rise (in the form of pension income).
 As you'll be getting less in your pay packet, consider this carefully when budgeting.
 See our free Budget Planner tool.